Review your network options

 - You need to maintain common policy and governance compliance and centralized IT control over core services.

-- Your industry depends on a complex platform which requires complex controls and deep domain expertise to govern the platform.
+- Your industry depends on a complex platform that requires complex controls and deep domain expertise to govern the platform.
 This is most common in large enterprises within finance, oil and gas, or manufacturing.